yashinimori/yashi-cop/service/Readme.md

     ```
     systemctl enable docker.cop
     ```
 After this all docker-compose conteiners will start automatically, after system start/reboot.
-Also you can stop/start service manually:
+Also you can start service manually:
     ```
-    sudo service docker.cop stop
     sudo service docker.cop start
     ```